TroyWilliams3687/hindsight/README.md

 ### `.bashrc` alias

 I find it useful to have bash aliases setup to initiate that save/restore.
 In some cases, I have found that the monitor didn't wake up fast enough and the windows were not correctly positioned.
-In those cases, simpling executing `hsr` did the trick.
+In those cases, simply executing `hsr` did the trick.

 ```
 alias hsr="~/repositories/projects/hindsight/.venv/bin/hindsight restore"
 alias hss="~/repositories/projects/hindsight/.venv/bin/hindsight save"
 ```

->NOTE: Set the path the aliases are refering to based on the location you have created the virtual environment.
+>NOTE: Set the path the aliases are referring to based on the location you have created the virtual environment.

 ## License